And we welcome you from deep in the heart of Texas today.

 And Tibet is only the beginning of their human rights violations.

-Now, you will notice as as August draws nearer, and you probably are noticing already, that there is a certain um attempt on the part of the dominant media culture to make you just feel great about these Chinese Olympics.
+Now, you will notice as August draws nearer, and you probably are noticing already, that there is a certain attempt on the part of the dominant media culture to make you just feel great about these Chinese Olympics.

 Hey, isn't it great?

-Up you know, as far as it goes.
+Yeah, that's lovely, as far as it goes.

-But the fact of the matter is that there is indeed still plenty of evidence that China is run by genuinely evil people that horribly ill serve the billions who live beneath them.
+But the fact of the matter is that there is indeed still plenty of evidence that China is run by genuinely evil people that horribly ill-serve the billions who live beneath them.

-I have nothing but uh affection and warmth for the people of China, many of whom don't know any better, and I wish for them a free country to live in.
+I have nothing but affection and warmth for the people of China, many of whom don't know any better, and I wish for them a free country to live in.

 Good luck with all that.